UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m4_reflection.md

 1. What the dashboard does well
 - Our dashboard is well-styled, and nicely laid out with a teal theme

-3. Limitations of the dashboard
+2. Limitations of the dashboard
 - Our data set still has a fair amount of missing values, especially for the earlier years (1970s to 1990s).
 As a result, directly comparing averages across countries with varying levels of data completeness would be misleading for the user.
 Our team will discuss how to address this limitations (removing n/a values, imputations, other) for the future milestones.

 3. Good potential future improvements and additions
-4. Challenging